erikatudisco/programming_formalism/common-practices/notes_code_review.md

 # Asynchronous - I'll get back to you on that

-Consider a scenario:
+Consider the following scenario:

-- A postdoc has created a model in Python and creates a Binder with all the dependencies necessary.
+- 1. A postdoc has created a model in Python
-- She sends the file to her supervisor who can run the code within her browser, no installation is required.
+- 2. She sends the instructions to test it to her supervisor
-- The supervisor can then run the code herself to review it and check the individual parts over the next week.
+- 3. The supervisor can then review it over the next week
-- The supervisor adds a commented version of the script to the postdoc's repo with a merge request.
+- 4. The supervisor makes a PR to the repo with improvements

 ---